schectma/su26-ai301-contribution/README-1086.md

 ### Week 2 Progress

-Formulated and applied solution (mostly based on AI suggestions) and
+Formulated and applied solution (mostly based on AI suggestions) and opened PR.

+### Week 2 Progress

+Addressed maintainer suggestions and pushed to PR.

 ### Code Changes